How To Select A Beginner Surfboard

 So you finally rode your first wave and are hooked on surfing!
 Chances are, you probably rented or borrowed your board and now it’s time you had your own.
-This handy guide will walk you through selecting the best surfboard for your needs, and the most important factors in surfboard selection.
+This handy guide beginner surfboard guide will walk you through selecting the best beginner surfboard for your needs by showing you the most important factors in choosing your first surfboard.

 What is your experience level: Beginner, Intermediate, or Advanced?

-- Beginner: You have never tried surfing, or maybe have gone just a few times.
+- Beginner: You have never tried surfing, or maybe have only gone a few times.
 You want to really learn how to ride waves and start out on the right foot.
-If this is you, then always lean toward a longer-size board (such as a longboard).
+If this is you, we suggest you learn to surf on a longer-size board or a board with more floatation (such as a longboard surfboard or soft top surfboard).
 These are wide, stable, wave-catching boards perfect for small days to learn with lots of flotation.
 The pros make riding a short board look too easy in surf movies, but don’t be fooled into thinking that you can just hop on a small surfboard and suddenly hack and do airs with the best of them.
 Surfing is a lifelong pursuit, and choosing a small board to start will translate to a long, hard struggle.
 Learn the basics on a funshape or longboard, and then transition to a smaller board once you get a feel for the ocean and riding and catching waves.

-- Intermediate: You are comfortable in the water riding and catching waves, and you want to explore your options.
-If hardcore shredding is what you seek, then you may want to step down from a longboard or mini-long to something smaller, like a shortboard or fish.
+- Intermediate: You are comfortable in the water riding and catching waves, and you want to explore your options when it comes to different surfboard designs.
+If hardcore shredding is what you seek, then you may want to step down from a longboard or mini-long to something smaller and more maneuverable, like a shortboard or fish surfboard.
 If you don’t want to take a huge step down, the funshape is a great option as it’s in between a short board and longboard style.
 Or if longboarding is your steeze, then opt for a smaller, more performance-style longboard with lots of bells and whistles for nose rides and more performance longboarding.